Protecting Your Patients

 Vaccines give health care providers the power to protect Florida’s future.

-Research confirms that parents look to health care providers for the most accurate information regarding their family’s health, including vaccines.
-Doctors and medical professionals play a critical role in educating parents about vaccines, answering their questions and addressing safety concerns.
+Research confirms that patients and parents look to health care providers for the most accurate information about their health, including vaccines.
+You play a critical role in educating them about vaccines, answering their questions and addressing safety concerns.

-The following strategies have been compiled to empower health care providers to communicate effectively and ultimately raise the vaccination rate.
+The following strategies have been compiled to empower health care providers to communicate effectively and ultimately raise the immunization coverage rates.

 Same Day, Same Way

-Avoid missed opportunities by strongly recommending the HPV vaccine to parents of all 11 – 12 year-olds on the same day and in the same way that you recommend Tdap and meningococcal vaccines.
+Avoid missed opportunities by strongly recommending the HPV vaccine to parents of all 11– to 12-year-olds on the same day and in the same way that you recommend Tdap and meningococcal vaccines.
 Learn more.